 Similar findings were obtained in an experiment on spontaneous trait inferences.
 Uleman and his colleagues have performed a number of experiments where subjects studied the photographs of strangers, each of which was paired with a simple behavioral description, such as Jane gave a dollar to the beggar).
 Two days later, they were presented with a larger set of set of photos, including some of the photos studied previously, and asked to make judgments about the personalities of the people depicted.
 The finding was that targets depicted in the old photos tended to receive trait attributions in line with the behavioral descriptions that had accompanied the photos studied on the first day.
 For example, subjects tended to describe "Jane" as kind.
 The interpretation was that, in line with what is called the fundamental attribution error, subjects automatically attribute behavior to a person's personality traits and other internal characteristics, rather than to the situation or some other external factor.
 So, presentation of the behaviors automatically primed traits, which were then attached to the people depicted in the photos.
 When the same photo appeared the next day, the subject automatically retrieved the corresponding trait information from memory.

-But did it? to his credit,
+But did it? to his

-experimental paradigm, running subjects under both Inclusion and
+their experimental paradigm, running subjects under both

-Exclusion instructions.
-In one condition, the subjects
+Inclusion and Exclusion instructions.
+In one condition,

-"immediate" condition, in fact, conscious processing proved to
+experiment).
+In the "immediate" condition, in fact,

-be more influential than automatic processing.
-The role of
+automatic processing.
+The role of conscious processing was

-delay, reflecting the time-related decline of conscious
+time-related decline of conscious recollection.
+But even

-performance was mediated by a pretty even mix of conscious and
+in these conditions, task performance was mediated by a pretty

 Perhaps the most revealing of these PDP studies is a pair of experiments by Payne and his colleagues concerning the weapon bias.
 In these experiments, subjects are shown a brief video clip, and they have to judge whether the person in the clip is holding a weapon (a knife or a gun, for example) or a tool (like a wrench or a TV remote).
 Before performing this task, however, the (white) subjects are shown the face of a black or white person.
 The finding is that the white subjects are more likely to misidentify tools as guns when they have been primed by a black face.
 Moreover, they were faster to correctly identify the object as a gun after they had been primed with a black face, and faster to correctly identify the object as a tool after they had been primed with a white face.
 The interpretation is that the presentation of the faces automatically primed racial stereotypes in these white college students, including the stereotypical association of black people with crime and violence; and that this stereotype automatically biased their weapon judgments.
 But did it?
 It depends.